Tokyo Area Guide: Shibuya 渋谷

 Hachiko's remains are preserved in the National Museum of Nature and Science and his statue remains a popular rendezvous point at Shibuya Station to this day.
 In fact, the station exit in front of it is named the Hachiko Exit!

-The Tobacco and Salt Museum displays the various uses of tobacco and salt throughout history, both of which were government monopolies in Japan until recently.
+The Tobacco and Salt Museum which displays the various uses of tobacco and salt throughout history, both of which were government monopolies in Japan until recently has moved from Shibuya to a new site near Tokyo Skytree.
 Cigarette packets, pipes and tobacco-smoking paraphernalia from around the globe.

 Read more about the Tobacco and Salt Museum

 The Tokyo Electric Power Company's (TEPCO) Electric Power Museum (Denryokukan) is 8 high-tech floors of cultural, technical and scientific information connected to electricity generation.
 Includes an art gallery, a library, interactive displays, scale model of a nuclear power plant, and a cinema.
 Limited English information available.
 Hours: 10am-6pm, closed Wed. (unless Wed. is a public holiday, then closed Thu.)
 Free entry.

 1-12-10 Jinnan, Shibuya-ku, Tokyo Tel.
 03 3477 1191

 THE TEPCO ELECTRIC POWER MUSEUM IS CLOSED UNTIL FURTHER NOTICE IN THE AFTERMATH OF THE FUKUSHIMA NUCLEAR POWER ACCIDENT

 Shibuya Station connects with the following train lines:

 For a full listing of Tokyo Museums & Art Galleries click here